-before the great financial crisis, whose appointment required more formal documentation), ad hoc committees can move quickly and flexibly to meet the specific circumstances of the relevant debtor.
-In the initial phase of the restructuring of a debtor, where speed is often crucial to ensure the upcoming restructuring is set on the right path, the ad hoc committee can play an invaluable role.
+From a debtor's perspective, the purpose of an ad hoc committee during the initial phase of a restructuring is critical.
+With no obligation to represent a wider class than their own participants (compared with the coordination and steering committees that were more common before the great financial crisis, whose appointment required more formal documentation), ad hoc committees can move quickly and flexibly to meet the specific circumstances of the relevant debtor.
+In the initial phase of the restructuring of a debtor, where speed is often crucial to ensure the forthcoming restructuring is set on the right path, the ad hoc committee can play an invaluable part.